 Believe me, I was a happy camper that night.
 But because of my purse, I never made it to Keno City during that trip and continued up to Dawson City instead.
-Lesson of the day, never keep all your valuables in the same place when you travel.
+The lesson of the day is never to keep all your valuables in the same place when you travel.

 Two years later I’m heading for Keno City again